 Grey benefits from contrast and comes alive with a white trim.
 A black trim adds sophistication and a border to the blandness.

-A soft greige on bathroom joinery links the floor tiles into the scheme and gives a subtle contrast to the white.
+A soft greige on bathroom joinery will link the floor tiles into the scheme and give you a subtle contrast to the white.

 The benefits of Greige